NIGMS/AWS-HealthOmics-Module-Template/README.md

 ## Setup:
 1. Check the policies of your SageMaker role and ensure that you have IAMFullAccess
-2. Once you are in SageMaker notebook open terminal and cd into the SageMaker directory.<br> Then run the command: <br> git clone -b scrnaseq-demo https://github.com/NIGMS/AWS-HealthOmics-Module-Template.git
+2. Once you are in SageMaker notebook open terminal and cd into the SageMaker directory.<br> Then run the command: <br> git clone -b methylseq-demo https://github.com/NIGMS/AWS-HealthOmics-Module-Template.git
 3. Then cd into the scrnaseq-demo folder and begin going through the modules according to the order suggested below.

 ## Module Order: